The Technical Founder’s Guide to LinkedIn Authority: Building Trust Without the 'Cringe'

 Common Pitfalls: How Founders Kill Their Reach

-Another mistake is the 'ChatGPT Opening.'
-If your post starts with 'In the rapidly evolving landscape of software development...' every technical person will stop reading.
-It sounds like a bot.
-Real humans do not talk like that.
+Another mistake is 'Generative Slop.'
+If your post starts with 'In the rapidly evolving landscape of software development...' your audience will instantly identify it as AI-generated and keep scrolling.
+Real humans use specific, idiosyncratic language.
+Be messy.
 Use your own voice.
-Use your own slang.
-Be messy.
-Over-sanitizing your content to sound 'professional' just makes you look like an AI-generated bot.
-For those in high-stakes roles, this is especially critical.
-You can learn more about this in our guide on LinkedIn profile optimization for cybersecurity executives.
+Use industry-specific shorthand.
+Over-sanitizing your content to sound 'professional' just makes you look like a bot.
+For those in high-stakes roles, this is critical.
+You can learn more in our guide on LinkedIn profile optimization for cybersecurity executives.

 Profile Comparison: Low Conversion vs. High Intent

 Your content gets people to look at your profile.
 Your profile gets them to trust you.
-Here is the difference between a standard profile and one built for high-intent technical authority.
+Here is how to optimize for the 2026 high-intent technical authority standards.

 | Profile Element | Standard Profile (Low Conversion) | High-Intent Authority Profile (High Conversion) |